 Although Ingrid comes back, she continues to be neglectful.
 She drags Astrid along to her lover’s house, and leaves her in the car for hours, not caring what Astrid thinks or feels about the situation.
 Ingrid does not care that what she does has an effect on Astrid.
 She will leave her in the car for hours because she has too many other plans to worry about Astrid’s life.
 It appears that this is not the first time Ingrid has left Astrid for hours at a time.
 This scene starts at 1:00 and ends at 2:25, when Ingrid finally decides to return to the car.

 A neglectful parenting style is a parent who is permissive and not involved in their child’s lives.
 An everyday example of a neglectful parent is a parent who does not send their child to preschool, because he/she does not care.
 Children who have neglectful parents are insecurely attached and have problems building and maintain relationships.
-This can be seen in Astrid, where she is not able to become close to anyone, and as soon as she does, she feels the need to pull away, which is seen in her relationship with Claire.
-She also attempts to become close to people who she should be avoiding, which is seen in her relationship with Ray.
+This can be seen in Astrid, where she is not able to become close to anyone, and as soon as she does, she feels the need to

 Another psychological principle seen in the movie is Erikson’s theory of identity versus identity confusion, which is one of his stages of human development.
 Erikson had trouble fitting in and feeling like he belonged, because he came from Jewish and German decent.
 Since he did not look the same as the people he grew up around, he felt as if he did not fit in anywhere.
 He created eight stages of development to explain how an infant turned into an adult, psychologically, and how they would eventually grow up to fit into society.
 The theory of identity versus identity confusion is his fifth step.
 In this stage, adolescents face the challenge of finding out who they really are, what they are all about and where they are going in life.
 In order to do this, they have to explore different paths.
 Identity confusion happens when the adolescence is not able to find “who they are.”
 The two outcome of identity confusion are withdrawal and isolation from peers and family, or losing themselves in the crowd.
 This last scene of the movie (which is also the first scene) shows the identity struggle that Astrid went through in her life.
 The scene starts at 2:45